bozemanneighbors/bozemanneighbors.github.io/index.markdown

 3. **We all have a role to play in solving our housing shortage.** No neighborhood should bear the entire brunt of new development but no neighborhood should be walled off from new housing either.

 4. **We need to re-legalize our favorite "Missing Middle" housing options in Bozeman.** Just about every historic neighborhood in Bozeman has a beloved fourplex or sixplex that's illegal to build under today's zoning code.
-That's ridiculous and a big part of our problem.
+That's a big part of our problem.
 We need to relegalize those homes so we can have more of them.

 ## Common Draft UDC Misconceptions

-Bozeman's [Draft UDC](http://engage.bozeman.net/udc) would re-legalize Missing Middle type houses.
 Unfortunately, the city's lack of proactive communication about the draft code has created a lot of misinformation.

 {% include accordion.html %}